mcordell/grape_token_auth/README.md

 **Note on Secret**: generate a unique secret using `rake secret` in a rails app or via [these directions][secret].

+In addition, if you are using the mail features in grape_token_auth you will want to set the appropriate configuration options.
+See the [mail wiki page][mail] for more information.

 ### Mounting authentication APIs